rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 ```

 #### Best Practices
 When restoring an rqlite system, it is recommended that the cluster be **freshly deployed, without any pre-existing data**.
 This is the easiest state to manage and monitor -- and if a _Restore_ operation should fail (which is quite unlikely) it is best to start again with a new cluster.
+However if you do decide to _Load_ or _Boot_ a system with a SQLite binary file any existing data will be replaced in its entirety by the operation.

-Finally, make sure there is **no other write traffic being sent to your rqlite system** while you are restoring from a backup.
+You should also ensure there is **no other write traffic being sent to your rqlite system** while you are restoring from a backup.
+Not doing so can lead to confusing results.

 Note that SQLite dump files normally contain a command to disable Foreign Key constraints.
 If you are running with Foreign Key Constraints enabled, and wish to re-enable this, this is the one time you should explicitly re-enable those constraints via the following `curl` command:
 ```bash